bericht/bericht/docs/overview.rst

 Aggregator takes care of importing content from news feeds.
-This should be as much separated from *ImportedArticle* as possible: Aggregator models store the "original" data, while *ImportedArticle* (which can be created from *FeedItem*) should be what is being displayed and maybe edited/augmented (with additional tags, better teaser, fixed content, etc.)
+This should be as much separated from *ImportedArticle* as possible: Aggregator models store the "original" data from the news feed, while *ImportedArticle* (which is created from *FeedItem*) fetches the link's HTML and runs the article extraction. *ImportedArticle* is what is being displayed and maybe edited/augmented (with additional tags, better teaser, fixed content, etc.)

 * **FeedFile** stores the feed file and archives it, time-stamped